The documents listed in this section of the webpage are:

 Title 17, Series 5 - Contested Case Hearing Procedure

-Series 3 Changes - open for public comment - see here.
+Series 3 Changes - see here.

 NOTICE OF PSYPACT PROPOSED RULEMAKING: